 Who made it?

 My name is Phoenix.
 I’m Hard of Hearing, and I love Auslan!
 English is my first language, but Auslan is my favourite language.
-I started learning about two years ago, and some of the tools are difficult for me to use, so I want to fix that for me and my friends.
+I created Find Sign to help make it easier for people learning this beautiful language, and launched this website in 2019.

 I want to help spread Auslan to people who cannot learn it.
 Maybe they are too poor to come to Deaf socials or go to Tafe, or maybe they live far away and cannot travel.
-I think a lot of people can get better lives by learning some Auslan, and there are lots of ways to help spread information and grow our community!
-Even if they only learn vocabulary and use signed english, it can still help improve their life!
+I think a lot of people can live better lives by learning some Auslan, and there are lots of ways to help spread information and grow our community!
+Even if they only learn vocabulary and use signed english style, it can still help improve their life!